weiyuqi71/landmark-detection/facial-keypoints-detection/README.md

 <img src="mask/1.jpg" width=200 height=200><img src="mask/2.jpg"  width=200 height=200><img src="mask/3.jpg" width=200 height=200></p>
 <p align="center">
 <img src="mask/1.jpg" width=200 height=200><img src="mask/2.jpg"  width=200 height=200><img src="mask/3.jpg" width=200 height=200></p>

+How we did it?

+To map four corners of a mask to one’s nose, lower jaw and two sides of cheek ,we apply homography matrix using SVD.
+As long as keypoints are well estimated, the wrapping should be beautiful.